 About go card

 go card is TransLink's electronic ticket that lets you travel seamlessly on TransLink's network of bus, train, ferry and tram services, including Airtrain.

 It's cheaper compared to the cost of a paper ticket; is easily topped up; offers great travel benefits and you can register your card to protect your travel balance if it is lost or stolen.

 Travelling with go card is easy - simply touch on at the beginning of your journey and touch off at the end.
 Your fare is automatically deducted from your card balance.
-You can transfer easily across bus, train and ferry services by following the transfer rules.
+You can transfer easily across bus, train, ferry and tram services by following the transfer rules.

 There are different types of go card: